meelyn-pandit/Bluebird_Pi_v1.0/README.md

 to assign an ID to the USB disk type in the terminal:

 	sudo ls -l /dev/disk/by-uuid/
-Your ID will be 9 character string on the line with "sda1."

 To make a new directory (folder) that recognizes the USB drive.